How to Do Alternate Nostril Breathing Step-by-Step

 Step 1: Get Settled

 Sit comfortably with your spine upright but not rigid.
-Rest your left hand on your knee or lap, palm facing up or down—whatever feels natural.
-Bring your right hand to your face.
+Imagine a string pulling the top of your head toward the ceiling, which naturally elongates the vertebrae and opens the chest.
+Rest your left hand on your knee or lap, palm facing up or down, whatever feels natural and relaxed.
+Bring your right hand to your face, keeping your wrist supple.
+Close your eyes gently or maintain a soft gaze on a single point on the floor to minimize visual distractions.

 Step 2: Form the Vishnu Mudra (Hand Position)

-• Place your index and middle fingers lightly between your eyebrows (or rest them on your forehead if that’s more comfortable).
+- Place your index and middle fingers lightly between your eyebrows or rest them on your forehead if that’s more comfortable.
+This helps anchor the hand.

-• Use your ring finger (and optionally pinky) to close your left nostril.
+- Use your ring finger and optionally your pinky to close your left nostril.

-This hand position is called Vishnu Mudra.
-It’s traditional, but if it feels awkward, you can simply use your thumb and ring finger to alternate closing nostrils—no need to perfect the mudra to benefit.
+✅ This hand position is called Vishnu Mudra.
+It’s traditional, but if it feels awkward, you can simply use your thumb and ring finger to alternate closing nostrils.
+You do not need to perfect the mudra to benefit from the physiological effects of the breathing.

 Step 3: Begin the Cycle

-3. Close your left nostril with your ring finger (now both nostrils are closed).
+- Close your left nostril with your ring finger.
+At this moment, both nostrils are closed, creating a brief moment of stillness.

 👉 You’ve now completed one full cycle.